YanGuam/Chinese-Poker/README.md

 5.If at least one player has chosen general peasant, the Chinese Poker Mode will begin in seconds.
 Have fun!

-6.If you wanna play Normal Mode, ensure you have run "关闭斗地主模式.bat" before openning the game.
+6.If you wanna play Normal Mode, ensure that you have run "关闭斗地主模式.bat" before openning the game.
 Otherwise, it may cause a **program crash**.